2024 – Contact your newly-elected MP about the “Restore the Peoples NHS” Campaign

 DON’Ts –

-Don’t be conspiratorial and don’t impute evil intentions on politicians, NHS leaders or businesses – it gives them a reason to ignore you.
+Don’t be conspiratorial and don’t be overly critical or blaming of politicians, NHS leaders or businesses – it gives them a reason to ignore you.

 Don’t relate to them as though they are your representatives, but as though they are good-faith people who have a responsibility to do the right thing.

-Write a short and warm email to up to five House of Lords peers (see reasons below), by following the following steps –
+Write a short and warm email to a number of peers by following the following steps –

 a – Clarify the Bill or issue that you are writing about.
 Also, tell them that your email is not part of any mass emailing, but your personal email to them because you care about this issue.